rsdoiel/antenna/planet.md

 ---

-## 200 bodies recovered from plane crash site - police
+## As it happened: At least 260 dead in India plane crash

 date: 2025-06-12, from: RTÉ News